Magic System

 sorcerer distant magical ancestry spell craft +5 spell pool, regenerates with rest any, max 2 3 can take spellcraft cross class for double cost cannot ritual-cast

-psyker touched by the chaos beyond reality knowledge(planes) +5 increasing warp phenomena summon aberration plus 5 random schools (roll at chargen or when touched) 3 can overreach: add 2 to max rating, 4 to casting check, 8 to effective rating for purposes of warp phenomena cannot assist or receive assistance in magic rituals except with other psykers
+psyker touched by the chaos beyond reality knowledge(planes) +5 increasing warp phenomena summonning (aberration only) plus 5 random schools (roll at chargen or when touched) 3 can overreach: add 2 to max rating, 4 to casting check, 8 to effective rating for purposes of warp phenomena cannot assist or receive assistance in magic rituals except with other psykers

-astrologer unhealthy obsession with stars knowledge (astronomy) +7 increasing risk of rejection augment senses, elemental air/fire, second sight, Shadow and light, transit 3 1/day may preroll d20 for one planned action that day cannot cast during new moon (or when too far from Earth for this to have meaning)
+astrologer unhealthy obsession with stars knowledge (astronomy) +7 increasing risk of rejection augment senses, elemental air/fire, second sight, shadows and light, space manipulation 3 1/day may preroll d20 for one planned action that day cannot cast during new moon (or when too far from Earth for this to have meaning)

-mad biomancer unhealthy obsession with biology knowledge(biology) +7 increasing risk of insanity boost, healing, metamorph, second sight 3 duration extending metamagic 1/2 cost (round up) on living targets cannot use reagents
+mad biomancer unhealthy obsession with biology knowledge(biology) +7 increasing risk of insanity augment senses, boost, healing, metamorph 3 duration extending metamagic 1/2 cost (round up) on living targets cannot use reagents

-paladin deep commitment to a righteous cause knowledge(planes), 1 rank cast from hp summon celestial, healing, others based on the cause 4 can project unforgeable aura of righteousness lose powers if betray or abandon cause
+paladin deep commitment to a righteous cause knowledge(planes), 1 rank cast from hp summonning (celestial only), healing, others based on the cause 4 can project unforgeable aura of righteousness lose powers if betray or abandon cause

-Shaman made a pact with a powerful spirit knowledge(planes), 1 rank spell slots appropriate summoning, others based on patron 4 can enchant shaman tokens must obey patron’s orders (even when latent)
+Shaman made a pact with a powerful spirit knowledge(planes), 1 rank spell slots summoning (restricted), others based on patron 4 signature spell must obey patron’s orders (even when latent)

 Half Blood